-St. Joseph Hospice volunteers share the desire to enrich the lives of others by giving their time.
-We offer a hospice volunteer training program to those who wish to support our hospice patients.
-Our dedicated volunteer group understands the challenges that patients and their families face, and volunteers compassionately offer support to help patients and treat and manage their symptoms with hope, courage, and the support of a community.
+St. Joseph Hospice volunteers help enrich the lives of others by giving their time.
+We offer a Hospice Volunteer Training Program to those who wish to support our hospice patients.
+This dedicated volunteer group understands the challenges patients and their families face, and offers support through hope, courage and emotional support.

 Hospice volunteers assist with a variety of projects and bring a wide range of skills to the St. Joseph Hospice team.
-This is a great opportunity for anyone with nursing home volunteer experience, as frequent volunteer duties include nursing home visits, direct care, health fair management, special projects, entertainment and activity planning, and office assistance.
 Hospice volunteers often provide the support and companionship that patients and their families need to embrace the hope of tomorrow.

 - Confidentiality: Hospice volunteers should observe patients’ confidentiality by not discussing patients outside of direct contact with the hospice team.
 All volunteers must sign a statement of confidentiality.